gitpan/Date-Calc/README.txt

 Perl version 5.000 or higher, and an ANSI C compiler. (!)
                                      ^^^^^^
-Module "Carp::Clan" version 5.0 or higher.
+Module "Carp::Clan" version 5.3 or higher.

+Optionally, module "Bit::Vector" version 6.6 or newer.

-If you plan to use the modules "Date::Calendar" or "Date::Calendar::Year" from this package, you will also need the module "Bit::Vector" version 6.4 or newer (which also needs an ANSI C compiler!).
+If you plan to use the modules "Date::Calendar" or "Date::Calendar::Year" from this package, you will also need the module "Bit::Vector" version 6.6 or newer (which also needs an ANSI C compiler!).

-Otherwise you may safely ignore the warning message "Warning: prerequisite Bit::Vector 6.4 not found at ..." when running "perl Makefile.PL".
+Otherwise you may safely ignore the warning message "Warning: prerequisite Bit::Vector 6.6 not found at ..." when running "perl Makefile.PL".

 Anyway, you can always install "Bit::Vector" later